 Aqua Yoga for Lupus

-May is Lupus Awareness Month.
-In support of World Lupus Day last week, and Put on Purple Day this week, I’m offering this aqua yoga for lupus sequence for free.
-It includes a short 25 minute practice for when you need something mellow and a full 45 minute practice for when you want something longer.
+March is Autoimmune Disease Awareness Month and May is Lupus Awareness Month.
+In support of people living with lupus, and raising awareness about autoimmune diseases in general, I’m offering this Aqua Yoga for Lupus sequence for free.
+It includes a short 25-minute practice for when you need something mellow, and a full 45-minute practice for when you want something longer.

 You can print it out and have it laminated to use poolside.
 It has all the directions you need for the postures and is printed large enough you hopefully can do it without your glasses.